serialport/node-serialport/publish-binaries.md

 1. Merge all changes and new features into master.
 2. Fill out changelog.md.
 3. Bump up npm version *AND* binary host version in `package.json`, commit and push.
-3. run command: `make release`

-This task will do the following for you:

-1. Generate new tags based on package.json version number
+4. Generate new tags based on package.json version number with `git tag -m "2.0.7" 2.0.7`
-2. Push tags to Github
+5. Push tags to Github with `git push --tags`

-From here, Travis and AppVeyor detect release tag commit, and build for release.
-As the builds (presumably) succeed you should see binaries showing up on the Github releases page.
-While you wait, why not copy the changelog updates into the release field?
-You probably want to wait (hours?) for Appveyor success, check that all binaries exist, and then finally don't forget to run `npm publish`
+6. Publish to npm.
+BUT NOT YET.
+Builds can take hours and occasionally fail (mainly on Appveyor) for seemingly no reason.
+Restart any failures in the travis or appeveyor ui.
+While you wait, copy the changelog updates into the Github release field.
+When the entire matrix succeeds and all binaries exist run `npm publish`.

+Differences for beta release
+* Work in a beta branch
+* Tag like: `git tag -m "2.0.7-beta1" 2.0.7-beta1`
+* Publish like `npm publish . --tag beta1`

 ## Config Travis, AppVeyor and Github to generate all of the binaries.